|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 These tasty stuffed mushrooms make an excellent appetizer for any size gathering or event.
-The mushrooms are stuffed with a delicious mixture of breadcrumbs, and Parmesan cheese, along with chopped peppers and onions.
+The mushrooms are stuffed with a delicious mixture of breadcrumbs and Parmesan cheese, along with chopped pepper and onion.
 There are also variations you can use to add or combine new flavors into your mushrooms.